 - Try not to handle paper cash register receipts.
 Don't store them in your wallet or pocketbook.

 - Avoid drinking from soda and beer or other aluminum cans — they are lined with BPA.

 #2: Dioxins (Xenoestrogen)

 Dioxins are industrial chemicals that interfere with male and female sex hormones.
 They also affect sperm quality and count.
 Even worse, dioxins build up in the body and damage the immune and reproductive systems.
 According to the World Health Organization, approximately 90% of human exposure to dioxins come from the diet.
+Found in:

 - Fats of meat and fish

 It’s rather hard to avoid dioxins today, simply because industrial use has contaminated much of the American food supply.
 The few things you can do is: